GRANTS

 Federal Pell Grant

-The amount of the Pell Grant disbursed each semester is based on the Expected Family Contribution (EFC) code amount shown on the Student Aid Report and the number of federal credit hours in which the student is enrolled.
-Students must reapply each aid year (July 1st - June 30th) by completing the renewal application or the FAFSA for the new year.
-FAFSA applications can be completed on or after October 1 of each year.
+The amount of the Pell Grant disbursed each semester is based on the Student Aid Index (SAI) shown on the FAFSA Submission Summary and the number of credit hours in which the student is enrolled.
+Students must apply each aid year (July 1st - June 30th) by completing the FAFSA for the new academic year.
+FAFSA applications can be completed on or after October 1st of each year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG program is a federally funded, campus-based grant that is administered through the Financial Aid Office to eligible Pell Grant applicants based on exceptional financial need.
-The award amount is contingent upon the availability of FSEOG funds, and the amount of other aid received by the student.
-Eligible students are processed first by selection of those with the lowest Pell Expected Family Contribution (EFC), attending at least half-time, and making satisfactory academic progress.
-FSEOG is not available to anyone who has received a bachelor’s degree; owes a refund to any Title IV Aid Program; is in default on a student loan; or students who are concurrently attending two or more colleges as a regular student.
-Students must be in a Pell eligible program of study.
+The award amount is contingent upon the availability of FSEOG funds and the amount of other aid received by the student.
+Eligible students are processed first by selection of those with the lowest Pell Student Aid Index (SAI), attending at least half-time, and making satisfactory academic progress (SAP).

 Federal Work Study